Jitendradhiman/Jitendradhiman.github.io/InstructionForUsingGithub.md

 By default, this opens index.html file as a web page.
 By default, this opens index.html file as a web page. https://Jitendradhiman.github.io
+You can check the status by using the following command:
+$ git status